A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Map segmentation

 \labelsubseccounter{subsec:wallthick}

 Thick walls can over-segment the map by creating small regions, e.g. where there are doors.
 Instead of assuming that we know the walls' thickness, the algorithm considers that every region with more than a certain percentage $d\_threshold$ of its perimeter in contact with other regions belongs to another region.
 Thus, those regions are fused into a neighbor region with less than $d\_threshold$ of its perimeter in contact with other regions.
-By looking at the result of the stability analysis of $d\_threshold$ in \cref{subsec:stability}, we chose that parameter to be of 40\% for robot maps and not to use it by setting it to 100\% for sketch maps.
+A stability analysis of this parameter can be found in \cref{subsec:stability}.